AnanthVS23/mEC_Network_Simulations/README.md

 # mEC Model

+This is also the revised version based on the reviewer's suggestions

  This code was written using NetPyNE (Networks with Python and NEURON).
 For more information about the tool, see [NetPyNE docs](http://doc.netpyne.org/)